-Affiliate Disclosure: This post may contain affiliate links.
-By booking through these links I earn a small commission (at no extra cost to you), which allows me to keep the site up to date and expand on the resources.
-Thanks for reading!
+This post may contain affiliate links.
+By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-With world-class beaches, wild elephants, ancient ruins, epic beach parties and some of the spiciest food you can find, there’s no shortage of things to do in Sri Lanka.
+With world-class beaches, wild elephants, ancient ruins, epic beach parties, and some of the spiciest but delicious food you can find in Asia, there’s no shortage of things to do in Sri Lanka.

 Arriving in Sri Lanka

-I asked about getting a boat from India to Sri Lanka but it doesn’t exist unless you want to go illegally via a fisherman.
+I asked about getting a boat from India to Sri Lanka, but it doesn’t exist unless you want to go illegally via a fisherman.
 Sounds fun, but India takes border control pretty seriously, so I don’t recommend it.

-Flying into Sri Lanka will land you in Colombo International Airport, which is actually in Negombo (about an hour away from Colombo).
+Flying into Sri Lanka will land you at Bandaranaike International Airport (CMB), which is in Negombo (about an hour away from Colombo).

-When I landed in Sri Lanka I stayed in Colombo for one day before heading south and regretted it.
-The beaches are so much nicer further South.
+When I landed in Sri Lanka, I stayed in Colombo for one day before heading south and regretted it.
+The beaches are so much nicer the further south you can go.

-Tip: If your flight gets in late but you plan to head South the next day then it makes more sense to spend the night in Colombo since it’s on the way.
+Tip: If your flight gets in late, but you plan to head South the next day, then it makes more sense to spend the night in Colombo since it’s on the way.

-Accomodation in Sri Lanka
+Accommodation in Sri Lanka

 You pay for what you get here, and I’ll recommend some of my favorite places I stayed throughout this post.

 Unawatuna & Galle (2-3 days)

 A big part of the reason I loved Unawatuna so much is because of Camp Kush hostel.
 This eco-friendly hostel is in the middle of the jungle, yet minutes away from town.
 They offer unique accommodation options in Tipi houses.

 If you looking for places to visit in Sri Lanka and want to make quick friends, Unawatuna and Camp Kush hostel is a great place to start your itinerary in Sri Lanka.

 Another option is to rent an affordable beach hut close to the town of Galle.
-I spent a night at Oynise Beach Cabins, which are adorable beach huts next to the ocean.
+I spent a night at Oynise Beach Cabins, which are basic beach huts next to the ocean.

 Weligama (2-3 days)

 Weligama, on the South Coast of Sri Lanka, is the perfect place to go if you want to learn or brush up on your surf skills.

-Weligama is a great base to stay if you only have a week or so for your itinerary but want to visit other places in Sri Lanka, due to it’s proximity to many of the major attractions on Sri Lanka’s South Coast.
+Weligama is a great base to stay if you only have a week or so for your itinerary but want to visit other places in Sri Lanka due to its proximity to many of the major tourist attractions on Sri Lanka’s South Coast.

 Mirissa (2-3 days)